DataDog/orchestrion/README.md

 ![Orchestrion](https://upload.wikimedia.org/wikipedia/commons/5/55/Welteorchestrion1862.jpg)

-## What it does
+## Overview

 Orchestrion processes Go source code and automatically inserts instrumentation.
-Currently this instrumentation will create Datadog APM traces for the instrumented code, but future work will include support for OpenTelemetry as well.
+This instrumentation creates Datadog APM traces for the instrumented code, but future work will include support for OpenTelemetry as well.

 ## Getting started

 Orchestrion automatically adds instrumentation to your source code.
 This process saves time that engineers would have to spend manually adding the tracer and integrations by replacing that process with a single command.

-There are a couple of ways to add instrumentation to your projects using orchestrion.
+There are a couple of ways to add instrumentation to your projects using Orchestrion.
 Orchestrion will also optionally (`-rm`) remove any instrumentation it has added, so this process is reversible.

 ### Instrument your code before check-in

-The easiest and quickest way to instrument your code is to download and run orchestrion on your development machine, and then check-in the instrumented code.
+The quickest way to instrument your code is to download and run Orchestrion on your development machine, and then check in the instrumented code.
+The executable(s) built with this instrumented code support tracing.

-1. Install Orchestrion
+1. Install Orchestrion.

 ```sh
 go install github.com/datadog/orchestrion@latest
 ```

-2. Let Orchestrion scan the codebase and rewrite it
+2. Run Orchestrion to scan and rewrite the codebase.

 ```sh
 ## Go to your project root